 When I think of a hacker I picture someone hunched over a desk in a dark room, dressed all in black, trying to breach the security of a large company or government agency.
-How could it possibly be worth a hacker going after a NH small business?
+How could it possibly hacking a NH small business?
 That just seems.... boring.
-However it may be the fact that it is so easy to hack into a small business, that it makes the task worthwhile and ultimately costing the business owner his or her very livelihood.
+However, many small businesses make hacking so easy, that it makes the task worthwhile and ultimately costing the business owner his or her very livelihood.

 Facts on Cyber Security for Small Businesses:

 - According to the Federal Communications Commission (FCC), theft of digital information has become the most commonly reported fraud and has surpassed physical theft.

 - According to Info Security Magazine, the average cost from a cyber-attack to small and mid-sized businesses in North America was more than $80,000.